cnlohr/ch32v003fun/README.md

 ## Support

-You can open a github ticket or join my Discord in the #ch32v003fun channel. https://discord.gg/CCeyWyZ
+You can open a github ticket or join my Discord in the #ch32v003fun channel.
+Right now invites are private, so just ping me @cnlohr for an invite link.
+My PMs are open.

 ## General notes about the CH32V003.